How it works

 Project scoping

-When you run pcr init in a project directory, PCR computes a slug from the directory path and registers it locally in ~/.pcr-dev/projects.json.
-The watcher then only captures prompts from registered project slugs, ignoring everything else.
+When you run pcr init, PCR computes a slug from the directory path and registers it in ~/.pcr-dev/projects.json.
+The watcher only captures prompts from registered slugs — sessions from any other directory are ignored.

 Authentication